KumoCorp/kumomta/docs/userguide/installation/source.md

 like try your hand at extending KumoMTA, you'll need to build it from source.

-If you are on Ubuntu or Rocky Linux and just want to try KumoMTA, rather than build from source we recommend that you follow the instructions in the [Getting Started](getting_started.md) section.
+If you are on Ubuntu or Rocky Linux and just want to try KumoMTA, rather than build from source we recommend that you follow the instructions in the [Installing on Linux](linux.md) section.

 ## Prepare your environment